-- (1) The Council may, by resolution, specify standards for discharges to the stormwater network. - Explanatory note: For example, standards may be set for contaminants including, but not limited to; sediment and heavy metals. - (2) A resolution under this clause may: - (a) specify standards generally, or for specific situations, activities or industries, or for types of property; - (b) apply to all of the district, or to any specified part or parts of the district, i.e. a stormwater catchment; and - (c) apply immediately or come into force at a specified time. - (3) Once a standard comes into force, the occupier of any property or premises to which the standard applies, must comply with the standard. - (4) The Council may require the occupier of any property or premises to reduce or prevent contaminants from entering the stormwater network in quantities or concentrations that exceed a standard.
+- (1) The Council may, by resolution, specify standards for discharges to the stormwater network. - (2) A resolution under this clause may: - (a) specify standards generally, or for specific situations, activities or industries, or for types of property; - (b) apply to all of the district, or to any specified part or parts of the district, i.e. a stormwater catchment; and - (c) apply immediately or come into force at a specified time. - (3) Once a standard comes into force, the occupier of any property or premises to which the standard applies, must comply with the standard. - (4) The Council may require the occupier of any property or premises to reduce or prevent contaminants from entering the stormwater network in quantities or concentrations that exceed a standard.
 This may include, but is not limited to: - (a) changing on-site practices; or - (b) installing a stormwater device or treatment process.